 Secondary School Teachers, Except Special and Career/Technical Education Salary in Alabama

-How much does a Secondary School Teachers, Except Special and Career/Technical Education make in Alabama?
+How much do Secondary School Teachers, Except Special and Career/Technical Education make in Alabama?

 Median Annual Salary